 As part of adopting Google Apps for faculty and staff use, UC updated its 2008 Google contract originally set up for student deployments.
 This contract covers areas of concern to higher education and specifically to research institutions.

-CORE APPS: Connect users have access to UCSB Connect Core Apps: Email and Contacts.
-Our core Google Apps are governed by a contract between the University of California and Google and are FERPA compliant.
+CORE APPS: Connect users have access to UCSB Connect Core Apps.
+Our core G Suite services are governed by a contract between the University of California and Google and are FERPA compliant.

 So what's in the UC Google Contract?

 Here are some of the key issues that are included in the UC/Google contract and terms of service: